Earn $450 as a Chicago Election Coordinator

-There is a shortage of Election Judges and Election Coordinators for the General Election on Tuesday, November 8.
+There is a shortage of Election Judges and Election Coordinators for the upcoming election(s).
 The shortage is most acute in many North side wards including the 42nd, 43rd-50th, 41st, 1st, 36th and 38th.
 There is no shortage on the South side below Pershing Road (3900S).

 In order to serve you must be a registered voter, a resident of Chicago and meet other qualifications (links below) to serve as a judge or coordinator.
 Register to vote here.